The Woman Who Fell to Earth: Ratings

 The episode was watched by 8.20 million viewers overnight, accounting for an audience share of 40.1% during its first broadcast, and making it the highest overnight viewership since "The Time of the Doctor" (2013), which received 8.30 million overnight viewers.
 Additionally, it marked the highest overnight figure for a series premiere since the opening episode of the fourth series "Partners in Crime" (2008), which achieved 8.40 million viewers.
 "The Woman Who Fell to Earth" received a total of 10.96 million viewers, making it the highest series premiere for a Doctor in the history of the programme, and the highest consolidated ratings since "The Time of the Doctor" (2013).
 The episode received an Audience Appreciation Index score of 83.
 In December 2018, the BBC released details for the top ten requested episodes on iPlayer for the month of October, with "The Woman Who Fell to Earth" ranking second with 2.96 million requests.

 In the United States, the original broadcast on BBC America, part of a worldwide simulcast, was watched by 1.37 million viewers, combining for a total of 1.88 million viewers.
 The episode received 480,000 viewers upon its Australian premiere.

 Critical response

 The review aggregator website Rotten Tomatoes reported a 92% approval rating for the episode, based on 37 reviews, with an average score of 8.13/10.
 The site's consensus reads "Jodie Whittaker easily embodies the best of the titular time traveler in 'The Woman Who Fell to Earth' and proves that change can be a very, very good thing."

+Conversely, James Delingpole for The Spectator responded negatively to the episode, praising Whittaker's performance and the characterisation of her Doctor, but questioned its political subtext and the characteristics of Graham, Ryan and Yaz.
+Merryana Salem of Junkie called Grace's death "fridged...Grace’s death existed purely to save the Doctor, and push Ryan and…Graham…into travelling with the Doctor to avoid their grief."